afidd/naadsmtools/README.md

 although we suspect that these should also work with more recent NAADSM 4.x releases.

-## These tools interpret NAADSM/SC all-units-states output
+## These tools interpret NAADSM all-units-states output

 We are specifically interested in output data from NAADSM that indicates the state of every unit on each day.
 From the NAADSM Windows GUI, this can be produced by selecting "Scenario Parameters -> Output Options", and then selecting the checkbox under "Daily unit states: Write a plain text file containing daily states for all units".
 Alternatively, NAADSM/SC can be configured to produce different types of output data, by specifying the relevant <output></output> tags in a NAADSM parameter scenario XML file.
 The following entry in a scenario file will print the disease state of every unit (farm) for every day in a simulation:
 <output>
   <variable-name>all-units-states</variable-name>
   <frequency>daily</frequency>